cmagnuson/rm-timing-udp-server/README.md

 Java UDP server for handling rmtiming data feed.
 Just override ServerDataHandler and create a new RMTimingUdpServer with that handler.

+**Note that the reading of records in Mina is a hack** - it will fail for any record containing a `]` in it's data.
+This is good enough for my purposes, but for a robust solution you should implement a proper Mina Decoder, or just read Datagrams yourself.
+The RM packets do not end in a newline, and Mina doesn't have a simple method to Decode a single full UDP packet without fixed length of delimiter.

 ```
 public class SampleServerHandler extends ServerDataHandler {